wazuh/wazuh-documentation/source/ossec_elk_kibana.rst

  $ sudo /bin/systemctl enable kibana.service

-If you have any doubt, visit the `official installation guide <https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-repositories.html>`_.
+If you have any doubt, visit the `official installation guide`_.

 Kibana installation on CentOS